nanoporetech/dorado-docs/docs/index.md

 Throughout this documentation when describing optional arguments they will be shown as `-a / --argument` if an abbreviation exists.

-Using `dorado basecaller` again we can see following part of the `--help` output listing the optional arguments:
+Using Dorado `basecaller` again we can see following part of the `--help` output listing the optional arguments:

 ```text
 Optional arguments: